echedev/theseus-navigator/README.md

 );
 ```

-###### Bottom navigation
+###### Bottom navigation, drawer and tab bar

-The package includes `BottomNavigationBuilder` which is an implementation of the `NavigatorBuilder` that uses Flutter's `Scaffold` with `BottomNavigationBar` to wrap the current destination content and to switch between destinations.
+The package includes implementations of `NavigatorBuilder` for most common cases:
+- `BottomNavigationBuilder` - uses Flutter's `Scaffold` with `BottomNavigationBar` to wrap the current destination content and to switch destinations.
+- `DrawerNavigationBuilder` - allows to navigate using `Drawer` widget.
+- `TabsNavigationBuilder` - uses `TabBar` to navigate destinations

-Adding the bottom navigation to your app is simple as following:
+fore example, adding the bottom navigation to your app is simple as following:

 ```dart
 final navigationScheme = NavigationScheme(